 With its robust suspension system, you can pack a lot of gear into it comfortably.
 The closure flaps secure the items and prevent them from falling The baffled construction makes the pad so spacious that when it is folded in half, there is enough space to keep your items.

 The shoulder straps and waist belt are well-padded, and the chest strap and the handle between the shoulder straps are really helpful when lifting the pad onto your back.

 Featuring a minimalistic design and useful features, this pad does what it intends to do.
 The main reason behind its genuine price is that it eliminates all the useless features that increase the price.

 This small and compact sized pad weighs around 17-20 lbs due to foam variance.
 The ground shield unfolds to protect the R3’s suspension system from dirt and moisture.

 Due to its soft landing and foam with multiple hinges, this pad excels in conforming to uneven landing surfaces.
-It comes with limited lifetime manufacturer’s warranty.
+It comes with a limited lifetime manufacturer’s warranty.
 For extremely high falls, its soft foam and slightly lumpy baffles are not the best choices.

-Overall, this eco-conscious pad is an excellent satellite pad that can conform to any surface and handle complicate landings with ease.
+Overall, this eco-conscious pad is an excellent satellite pad that can conform to any surface and handle complicated landings with ease.
 It is built to last and can stand up to years of constant use.
 Built with quality materials, this product has been reasonably priced and is a good value for money.

 This compact pad features two different high-grade polyethylene foams that allow for increased shock absorption.
-It is a medium size bouldering pad that features thickest and stiffest foam that can easily handle sharp rocks and edges.
+It is a medium-size bouldering pad that features thickest and stiffest foam that can easily handle sharp rocks and edges.